nareshribabu/ChatApp/README.md

 iOS Messaging App. <br/>

 # Features:
--Allows the users to register using an email and a password <br/>
+- Allows the users to register using an email and a password <br/>
--Users can log in using the account they registered <br/>
+- Users can log in using the account they registered <br/>
--Users can message other users in the chat room <br/>
+- Users can message other users in the chat room <br/>
--Every time the app is loaded, all the pervious conversation is loaded as well.
+- Every time the app is loaded, all the pervious conversation is loaded as well.

 # Demo: